top of page

 Instructions

-Fill pan with water (if using a dutch oven, only fill halfway) and return to the heat.
-Add 1 tablespoon salt, bring to a boil, and add pasta.
-Return water to a boil and until pasta is just tender, 6-7 minutes.
-Reserve ¼ cup pasta cooking liquid; drain pasta.
+1. Remove bacon to a clean plate and drain the excess bacon grease (save for something else if you like!), then fill the empty pan with water and return to the heat.
+Add 1 tablespoon salt and bring to a boil.Once the water reaches a rolling boil, add the spaghetti.
+Cook until pasta is just tender, 6-7 minutes.
+Reserve ¼ cup pasta cooking liquid, then drain pasta.

-Meanwhile, in a large heatproof bowl, whisk egg, egg yolks, cheese, and 1 tbsp chili crisp.
+2. Meanwhile, in a large heatproof bowl, whisk egg, egg yolks, cheese, and 1 tablespoon chili crisp.

 Comments